canbal/Tally/README.md

 	- restart your Terminal so it picks up the path
 	- install Django through pip
 		`$ pip install Django`
-	- install numpy and scipy
+	- install numpy
-		- [option 1] through pip (this is known to fail on some systems)
+		- [option 1] through pip (this is known to make next step fail on some systems)
 			`$ pip install numpy`
 			`$ brew install gfortran (required for scipy)`
 			`$ pip install scipy`
 		- [option 2] through Homebrew
 			`$ brew tap samueljohn/python`
 			`$ brew tap homebrew/science`
-			`$ pip install nose` (required for Homebrew numpy and scipy)
+			`$ pip install nose` (required for Homebrew numpy)
 			`$ brew install numpy`
+	- install scipy
+		- [option 1] through pip
+			`$ brew install gfortran (required for scipy)`
+			`$ pip install scipy`
+		- [option 2] through Homebrew (this works only if you installed numpy using Homebrew as well)
 			`$ brew install scipy`
+		- [note] Some older Macs are not compatible with the Homebrew version of gfortran.
+If you encounter an installation problem due to a gfortran error, follow the "FORTRAN" section at (http://www.scipy.org/Installing_SciPy/Mac_OS_X) and install it from universal binaries.
+Then unlink the existing Homebrew gfortran and link new the compiler instead.
+			`$ brew unlink gfortran`
+			`$ ln -s /usr/bin/gfortran4.2 /usr/local/bin/gfortran`
-3. Download Tally
+7. Download Tally
 	- [recommended] through git for later updates to code `$ git clone git://github.com/canbal/Tally.git`
 	- [alternative] download the zip file from <http://canbal.github.com/Tally/>
-4. Setup Tally
+8. Setup Tally
 	- change into back-end directory
 		`$ cd Tally/django_source`
 	- initialize the Tally system